suyuan32/simple-admin-doc/src/guide/basic-config/env_setting.md

 ListenOn: 0.0.0.0:9101 # ip can be 0.0.0.0 or 127.0.0.1, it should be 0.0.0.0 if you want to access from another host

 DatabaseConf:
-  Type: mysql # support mysql and postgres
+  Type: mysql # support mysql, postgres, sqlite3
   Host: "127.0.0.1" # change to your own mysql address
   Port: 3306
   DBName: simple_admin # database name, you can set your own name